abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Such a map is necessary if your goal is to know about all *places*, however, like we said, when working with category theory, we are not so interested in *places*, but in the *routes* that connect them i.e. we focus not on *objects* but on *morphisms*.

-For example, if there are intersections that are positioned in such a way that there are routes from one and to the other and vice-versa a map may may collapse them into one intersection and still show all routes that exist (the tree routes would be represented by the "identity route").
+For example, if there are intersections that are positioned in such a way that there are routes from one and to the other and vice-versa a map may collapse them into one intersection and still show all routes that exist (the tree routes would be represented by the "identity route").

 ![Equivalent categories](../11_natural_transformations/equivalent_map.svg)